Power outages can disrupt even the best-laid vacation plans, leaving Airbnb hosts and guests scrambling to adapt.

 Hosts aren’t expected to control the electric company, but they are responsible for communicating with guests and mitigating discomfort.

-For example, providing battery-powered lanterns, bottled water, or a little gift as a kind gesture can go a long way.
+For example, providing battery-powered lanterns, candles, bottled water, or a little gift as a kind gesture can go a long way.

 The 10XBNB team, known for their rental arbitrage expertise, recommends keeping a backup generator on hand for high-value properties.